schmidtfa/pyrasa/README.md

 If you are using PyRASA it would be nice, if you could additionally cite us (whenever the paper is finally ready):

 Schmidt F., Hartmann T., & Weisz, N. (2025).
 PyRASA - Spectral parametrization in python based on IRASA.
-SOME JOURNAL THAT LIKES US